adrian-a-medina/adrian-a-medina.github.io/content/_index.md

         This synthesis of my research and clinical objectives underscores my dedication to bridging scientific discoveries with tangible health solutions, striving for a profound impact on mental health care practices, particularly for those most in need.
   - block: markdown
     content:
+      title: 'Scholarly Praxis'
-      title: '🌟 Accessibility, Diversity, Equity, Inclusion, & Belonging 🌟'
+      subtitle: Embodying Accessibility, Diversity, Equity, Inclusion, & Belonging in Academia and Beyond
-      subtitle: ''
+      image: 'assets/media/dei.svg'
       text: |-
-        My philosophy on ADEIB is deeply influenced by my intersectional experiences as a Latinx, Queer, Non-Binary, Disabled, First-Generation, and Low-Income individual.
+        My philosophy on Accessibility, Diversity, Equity, Inclusion, & Belonging (ADEIB) is deeply influenced by my intersectional experiences as a Latinx, Queer, Non-Binary, Disabled, First-Generation, and Low-Income individual.
 These identities, coupled with my professional and educational experiences, shape my understanding of power, privilege, and oppression.

         In academic and community spaces, I strive to apply these principles through mindful mentorship and collaboration.
 Recognizing the complexity of growth in ADEIB, I commit to learning from both successes and failures.
 I aspire to maintain an open mind and humility, acknowledging that progress in fostering inclusive environments is ongoing, non-linear, and unique to each context.